Facebook isn’t designed to host adult content. But that doesn’t mean adult content doesn’t find its way onto the platform.

 Or you can get Canopy and be covered no matter where you’re browsing.

-How Adult Content Ends Up on Facebook
+Question: How Does Adult Content Ends Up on Facebook Anyway?

 While Facebook, with its billions of users, is seen as a virtual gathering place for people worldwide, it’s also a platform where adult content can inadvertently surface, despite the social network’s efforts to control it.